aedans/Nylon/BUILTINS.md

 ## Stack Manipulation
 - '(': Shadows the current stack with a new stack.
 - ')': Removes the current stack and replaces it with the shadowed one.
-- 'À': Pulls the top argument of the shadowed stack to the current one.
+- 'À': Pulls the top argument from the shadowed stack to the current one.
-- 'Á': Pushes the top argument of the current stack to the shadowed one.
+- 'Á': Pushes the top argument from the current stack to the shadowed one.
 - ':': Duplicates the top item of the stack.
 - 'ù': Moves the top of the stack to the bottom.
 - 'ú': Moves the bottom of the stack to the top.